PatrykR01/ContactBook/README.md

 # ContactBook
 Next project is contact book maybe for Your site.
-It made with Javascript and SCSS.
+It made with Javascript and SCSS. <br>